Your Cart is empty

 Wired chargers are an easier-to-understand solution, literally using electricity to recharge a battery once plugged in.

 Most phones can manage both – even if it isn’t a model that can be wirelessly charged, adaptors are available for a wide range of models.

-The darting around behind the sofa to find a spare plug socket can be tricky, but a wired charging cable does have advantages over wireless docks and pads if you want to continue using your device as it charges – as once you pick up or move a phone from a dock or pad, the connection breaks, and the charging stops.
+The darting around behind the sofa to find a spare plug socket can be tricky, but a wired charging cable does have advantages over wireless docks and pads.
+For example, if you want to continue using your mobile device as it charges, then this is a slight issue.
+This is because once you pick up your phone from the wireless charging dock/pad, the charging connection stops.

 You also need to make sure that wireless chargers are already charged before they can charge your device, but of course for the mains, you just plug in and go.

 Which wireless charger is best for my phone model?